click-contrib/sphinx-click/docs/usage.rst

    The following options are optional:

    ``:show-nested:``
-     Enable full documentation for sub-commands.
+     Set to "full" to enable full documentation for sub-commands.
+Set to "no" to entirely omit sub-commands.
+Set to short to only list sub-commands.
+     Defaults to "short".

    ``:commands:``
      Document only listed commands.